 Introduction

-When we respond from this triggered state of mind (from the adaptive child part of us), we run amuck in our relationship.
+When we respond from a triggered state of mind (our practice calls it the adaptive child part of us), we run amuck in our relationship.

-It puts enormous stress on the relationship and, if continued, makes it feel heavy and eventually hopeless.
+It puts enormous stress on the relationship and, if continued, makes it painful and eventually hopeless.

 What’s going on when we’re triggered?